JuliaData/CSV.jl/docs/src/examples.md

 # in order to have valid identifiers for column names, we can pass
 # `normalizenames=true`, which result in our column names becoming "_1", "_2", and "_3"
+# note this isn't required, but can be convenient in certain cases
 file = CSV.File(IOBuffer(data); normalizenames=true)

 # we can acces the first column like